imarsman/datetime/README.md

 calculations are done in terms of milliseconds instead of nanoseconds to allow for very fast non-overflow int64 handling of periods up to about 290,000,000 years.
-This is part of support for a fractional portion of a period section to the level of milliseconds.
+This is part of support for a fractional portion of a period section to the level of milliseconds with trailing zeros in the franctional seconds part removed.
 The fractional conversion has been tested up to a value of 15 billion years.
 If a fractional part exceeds the maximum int64 size an arbitrary precision decimal library is used.

 The timestamp parsing of ISO-8601 timestamps is weighted in favour of allowing for some non-compliant formatting of parsed input as long as the compliance